 - Washing: Gently rinse the flowers under cold water to remove any dirt or insects.

-- Eating: Gorse flowers can be used to make teas, syrups, or infused in spirits.
+- Eating: Use gorse flowers to make teas, syrups, or infuse them in spirits.
+They are an abundant and commonly foraged free food.
 They have a mild coconut-like aroma.

-- Preserving: Gorse flowers can be used fresh or dried for tea.
+- Preserving: Use gorse flowers fresh or dry them for tea.

 Hawthorn